Aoniraptor

-Aoniraptor is a megaraptoran theropod from the Late Cretaceous of Argentina (Huincul Formation).
+Aoniraptor is an extinct genus of megaraptoran theropod dinosaurs from the Late Cretaceous Huincul Formation of Argentina.
+The genus contains a single species, Aoniraptor libertatem, known from a partial skeleton.

 Discovery and naming

 The holotype, MPCA-Pv 804/1 to 804/25, which consists of the last sacral vertebra, six proximal caudal vertebrae, four mid-caudal vertebrae, and five haemal arches, was recovered by Matias Motta from the Violante Farm, part of the Huincul Formation.
 It was discovered in 2010, but only formally described in 2016.

-Aoniraptor has been considered as synonymous with the theropod Gualicho, described from the same formation, due to the similarities of their caudal vertebrae.
-If found to be true, the name Gualicho would have precedent.

-Aranciaga Rolando et al. in 2020 performed a comparative analysis between Aoniraptor and Gualicho, and found many differences between the two.